Georjane/authentication_api/README.md

 This project is a Final capstone based on a find your house app.
 It specifically helps the user to find vacation hotels and resorts.

 ## RESTful API
-You will create a REST API to manage database resources.
+A RESTful API to manage database resources.
 The api has the following endpoints;
 | Enpoints            | Fuctionality   |
 | ------------------- | -------------- |
 | POST registration/  | Sign up        |